buildbot/buildbot/master/docs/developer/config.rst

     .. py:attribute:: db

-        Database specification, a dictionary with keys :bb:cfg:`db_url` and :bb:cfg:`db_poll_interval`.
-It is safe to assume that both keys are present.
+        Database specification, a dictionary with key :bb:cfg:`db_url`.
+It is safe to assume that this key is present.

     .. py:attribute:: metrics